samzshi0529/HanziNLP/README.md

 # HanziNLP

-An user-friendly Natural Language Processing package specifically designed for Chinese text analysis, modeling, and visualization.
+An **user-friendly** and **easy-to-use** Natural Language Processing package specifically designed for Chinese text analysis, modeling, and visualization.

 ## Table of Contents
 - [Introduction](#introduction)